locks-az/cse15l-lab-reports/LabReport2.md

 ```

 Solution:

-The solution was to take the line that adds the node out of the while loop so that when it reaches the end of the linked list, it will exit the loop and then add the new node.
+To fix the relationship between the bug and the symptom, I took out the line that adds the node out of the while loop so that when it reaches the end of the linked list, it will exit the loop and then add the new node.